arcsin-santo.tech

 For example: In LLMs, long prompts consume a lot of memory because the model must process and attend over many tokens at once (its cost grows with sequence length).
 When a user gives a very long text prompt, the model has to keep that context in memory while generating an answer, that possibly gives that CUDA out of memory error.

-It is generally advised that if a model fits comfortably on a single GPU and the sequence length is small, the parallelism strategy is unnecessary1.
+It is advised that if a model fits comfortably on a single GPU and the sequence length is small, the parallelism strategy is unnecessary1.
 In that case, attention can be efficiently optimized on a single GPU (as discussed in FlashAttention in my previous article).

 In-depth Study